 - Distorted sense of time.

-When taking MDMA, it causes the brain to produce the following neurochemicals:
+When taking MDMA, the brain produces higher levels of the following neurochemicals:

 It’s also common for people to experience physical side effects of using MDMA.
 These symptoms can include: